 Risk appetite metrics are approved at both the SHUSA level and at the Entity level.
 In addition, certain SHUSA RAS metrics are included in the Santander S.A. consolidated Risk Appetite Statement.
 When these occur, triggers and limit breaches may affect metrics at the Santander Group level, or at SHUSA (e.g., a Entity level metric that is included in the SHUSA RAS or that affects a SHUSA RAS consolidated metric) or only at the Entity level (e.g., certain reputational metrics only applicable at SBNA).

-Any desired change to a metric calculation or limit calibration of an Entity RAS metric which also exists in the SHUSA RAS, at a time not occurring within the annual RAS recalibration exercise, must be reviewed and submitted by the appropriate Entity risk manager to the Entity ERMC for approval.
-The change must then be submitted to SHUSA ERMC for approval and approval must be received before the change can take effect.
+Any desired change to a metric calculation or limit calibration of an Entity RAS metric which also exists in the SHUSA RAS, at a time not occurring within the annual RAS recalibration exercise, must be reviewed and submitted by the appropriate Entity risk manager to the Entity ERC for approval.
+The change must then be submitted to SHUSA ERC for approval and approval must be received before the change can take effect.

 Except where specifically assigned to SHUSA, all roles and responsibilities and actions defined in this procedure document will apply equally at SHUSA and its Entities.